Letters From Swaziland

 Both contain a semi-ruined Roman Catholic cathedral from the great cathedral building era of the middle ages which have long since been converted into mosques by having minarets appended to the structure.
 I entered the Nicosia cathedral-mosque yesterday.
 Although it was badly in disrepair and completely whitewashed and carpeted for Moslem worship its immense and powerful architecture was awesome.
 I knew the cathedrals were big from picture etc. but I had not realized that they were so big.

 The effect of cathedrals in the old days was to create an air of religiosity by drawing the eyes upward through the construction of a long high nave and immersing the worshipper in the light and color of the great stain glass windows.
-The Moslems being against the use of the human figure in any art have unfortunately removed all the stained glass work replacing it with geometric and grid works.
+The Moslems, being against the use of the human figure in any art, have unfortunately removed all the stained glass work replacing it with geometric and grid works.
 Cathedrals shall be a regular stopping point for me when I come to Europe.

 Since the boat trip here I’ve been traveling with a 23 year old Canadian and an energetic 64 year Englishman who has been retired and traveling for the past nine years.
 He’s quite broad-minded and fit and is more like one of his mid-forties.
 He even moves about with a back-pack and prefers the overland traveling.